 Commonly, used POS systems are designed in order to best fit it with their previous owners.
 As mentioned above, these POS systems will take you a large amount of time and effort to be customized following new requirements.

-In particular, the current market is constantly changing, which requires businesses to upgrade and optimize their process in every aspect such as inventory, supply chain, multistore and multi warehouse.
-Due to their lack of modern futures, old POS systems may fail in supporting you to compete against other competitors and thrive in the retail industry.
+In particular, the current market is constantly changing, which requires businesses to upgrade and optimize their process in every aspect such as inventory, supply chain, multistore and multi-warehouse.
+Due to their lack of modern futures, old POS systems may fail to support you to compete against other competitors and thrive in the retail industry.

 Limited payment process possibilities

 Another disadvantage of used POS systems is that they may not be able to be accessed with newly introduced payment methods, some of which are becoming more and more popular among customers.
 The limited number of possible payment gateway will considerably prevent you from enhancing your customer experiences.
 As a result, in order to fulfill customer requirements, you may have to allocate a money budget for adopting other extra features.